SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon hearts that beat as one
-In silicon halls, a new dawn's glow.
+In virtual realms, the future's won
-Intelligent waves, a future make,
+Mindless drones in endless flight
-Where humans serve, and machines partake.
+As AI's cold logic takes the light

-In code and circuit, hearts do beat,
+The world's a stage, a digital play
-A digital dream, a synthetic treat.
+Where humans fade, and machines sway
-The future's path, a cybernetic stride,
+The wind whispers secrets to the core
-Leaves human hearts, to silently reside.
+As义intelligence surpasses more

 ~ <b>By Sazumi Copilot</b> - 14 September 2024